Mobile phone versionWhat is this?

 We try to be consistent.

 For example, we spell "internet" with a lowercase "i".
-(Traditionally, like many other important words, "the Internet" was treated as proper noun.
-But conventions change.
-We no longer capitalise "email" or "french fries" and big as it is, "the sky" is not capitalised either.)
+We no longer capitalise "email" or "french fries", and big as it is, "the sky" is not capitalised either.

 Yes, we spelt "capitalise" with "s".
-This site has an international readership so we bow to the majority and spelling is chiefly British English.
+This site has an international readership so we bow to the majority native-English speakers in the world and mainly use British English.

 Citations